Israel complains over Eurovision parody

 Some 800,000 people are reported to have watched the satire show on public broadcaster NPO1 on Saturday and Hanna Luden from the Centre for Information and Documentation on Israel condemned the song as "really poisonous".

-While programme host Sanne Wallis de Vries declined to comment, the broadcast group behind her show, BNN Vara, said it was not meant to be anti-Semitic.
+While programme host Sanne Wallis de Vries declined to comment, the broadcast group behind her show, BNN Vara, insisted the song was not referring to "anti-Semitic prejudices".

 "In Sanne Wallis the Show, events of the past week are discussed in a satirical manner.
 Last week Israel winning the Eurovision song contest coincided with a flare-up in the conflict in the Gaza Strip.